SDWG members, submit a free listing on our bulletin board for a reading, workshop, or service you’re offering

 Monthly poetry workshop on the 4th Monday of the month from 4-5pm.
 “We send each other a poem or two before the workshop, and we give constructive, positive feedback during the workshop.”
 Interested poets please email Phyllis at phystgeorge@gmail.com

-BOOK LAUNCHES/CONCERTS/READINGS
+BOOK LAUNCHES/CONCERTS/READINGS/OPPORTUNITIES

 Dreaming on the Page Writing Circle with Tzivia Gover, Author and Certified Dreamwork Professional